shabin5785/Golang_notes/Go_3.md

 First, and most common, is to propagate the error, so that a fai lure in a subroutine becomes a fai lure of the cal ling routine.Because er ror messages are frequently chained toget her, message str ings should not be capitalize d and newlines should be avoide d.
 The resulting errors may be long, but they wi l l be selfcontained when found by tools like grep.

+For errors that represent transient or unpredic table problems, it may make sense to retry the fai le d operat ion, possibly with a delay between tries, and perhaps with a limit on the number of attempts or the time spent trying before giving up entirely.